Epistimio/orion/docs/src/install/gettingstarted.rst

 It's worth to take a look at the :doc:`configuration system </user/config>` to learn more about how to make the most out of Oríon and define precise behaviors for your algorithms and experiments.
+Oríon uses a configuration agnostic approach where you can use any configuration file format you're comfortable with.

 Explore the :doc:`User Manual </user/overview>`, Oríon is simple from the outside but is feature rich!
 We also have a few tutorials available (e.g., :doc:`/tutorials/scikit-learn`,